Chris Petersen has the Huskies (and Crimson Tide) right where he wants them

 The translation is “you’d be foolish to count us out,” and some people are starting to think the same way.

-Though UW is still a big underdog, the point spread has shrunk from 17 points to 13.5 as a host of influential bettors have put big money down on the Huskies.
-Coaches and players don’t care about that in the least (UW quarterback Jake Browning said “I don’t bet” when asked about the line on Thursday) but it shows this game is far from a given in many minds.
+Though UW is still a big underdog, the point spread has shrunk from 17 points to 13½ as a host of influential bettors has put big money down on the Huskies.
+Coaches and players don’t care about that in the least (UW quarterback Jake Browning said “I don’t bet” when asked about the line on Thursday), but it shows this game is far from a given in many minds.

-Maybe the once unrivaled SEC isn’t as strong as initially perceived, thus inflating Alabama’s success this season.
+Maybe the once-unrivaled SEC isn’t as strong as initially perceived, thus inflating Alabama’s success this season.
 Maybe Petersen is slightly more adept at film review, which allows the Huskies to narrow the gap with each passing day.
 Or maybe the combination of Browning and receiver John Ross can find a way to expose Alabama’s relatively thin secondary.

 It’s at least possible… right?